Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

-Angela Baker is an alternative medicine specialist who is currently working with athletes to help them heal sports injuries without taking medication.
+Angela Baker is an alternative medicine specialist currently working with athletes to help them heal sports injuries without taking medication.
 She is always seeking to discover new ways for personal and professional growth and is convinced that it's always important to broaden her horizons.
-That's why Angela researched constantly new alternative treatments to address sports-related conditions.
-Also, she writes for alive.com, to guide athletes who are looking for alternatives to conventional treatment.
+That's why Angela constantly researched new alternative treatments to address sports-related conditions.
+Also, she writes for alive.com to guide athletes looking for alternatives to conventional treatment.